rss logo

 DNS Settings on Windows

-To manually configure DNS and bypass filtering, follow these steps on Windows:
+To replace your default DNS resolver with DNS4EU, follow these steps on Windows:

-• Open the Network and Sharing Center, and right-click on your active connection, select Properties:
+• Open the Network and Sharing Center, right-click your active connection, and select Properties:

 Right-click on network adapter showing Properties option in Windows